 Auditor notes: Riparian areas are respected and protected through a variety of practices, including generous buffers.
 Fertilizer injection pumps are installed throughout the properties and are actively managed.
-No evidence of run off or soil erosion was observed on sites.
+No evidence of run off, soil erosion, or over-application of nutrients was observed on sites.